garyg1/some-limits/writeup.markdown

 ## Conclusion

 I had a lot of fun building this, and I got to learn about a simultaneous root-finding algorithm and I got to figure out a decent way to do adaptive polynomial graphing.

+Did you like option 1 or option 2?
 If you have any comments or think I could have done it better, [I'd love to hear](mailto:garygurlaskie@gmail.com).